aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 It is a good day to have a good day.

-Last update: Fri Mar 27 06:05:50 2026
+Last update: Sat Mar 28 05:47:53 2026

 ### Let's play! 🎮